Katharina Scheven

 Katharina Scheven (1861 – 6 August 1922) was a German feminist who was a leader of the campaign against state-regulated prostitution.

 Early years

 Katharina Bauch was born in 1861.
 She became Katharina Scheven through marriage to Paul Scheven (1852–1929) of Zittau, an economist, philanthropist and publicist in Dresden, editor since 1904 of the journal Volkswohl ("People's welfare").

 She probably worked as a teacher in Dresden, engaged in the training and education of girls.

-She was the author of a petition by the "Association of progressive women's associations" that demanded establishment of a girls' high school in Dresden, but was rejected by Mayor Beutler.
+She was the author of a petition by the "Association of progressive women's associations" that demanded the establishment of a girls' high school in Dresden, but was rejected by Mayor Beutler.

 She also founded organizations dedicated to women's rights.